11 Awesome Things to Do at El Cuyo Yucatan – A Local Guide

 How to get to El Cuyo by bus

-It’s a little of an adventure to get here by bus, just because there are no direct buses from the main cities to El Cuyo.
+It’s a bit of an adventure getting here by bus, mainly because there are no direct routes from the main cities to El Cuyo.

 You will need to get to Tizimin and from there get a bus (NORESTE is the name of the bus company) or a shared taxi or minivan, which is faster but less reliable